 Carbon intensity budgets by portfolio

-To reduce our carbon footprint and continue generating the returns our depositors expect, CDPQ has allocated carbon budgets to each of its portfolios.
+To achieve our carbon intensity reduction target and continue generating the expected returns, we allocate carbon budgets to each of our portfolios.

-The carbon budget sets an annual ceiling for GHG emissions allowed for each portfolio.
+The carbon budget sets an annual ceiling for GHG emission allowed for each portfolio.
 This limit is set based on CDPQ’s overall intensity reduction target determined for 2025.

 Our portfolio managers incorporate these carbon budgets into their annual strategic planning.falsePleine largeurfalse